Preparing an Estate Property for Sale: A Checklist

 Important Disclaimer: This article provides a general overview for informational purposes only.
 It is not tax or legal advice.
 You must consult with a qualified accountant and an estate lawyer to understand the specific tax implications for your situation.

 As an executor, one of your most important duties is managing the financial and tax obligations of the estate.
-The sale of real estate is often the largest transaction you will handle, and it comes with significant tax implications.
+The handle within our Edmonton real estate parent communities and surrounding districts, and it comes with significant tax implications.
 This guide provides a simple overview of the key concepts you need to be aware of.

 The Most Important Factor: The Principal Residence Exemption